tamasbelinszky/thestreakapp/README.md

 Integration with [Posthog](https://posthog.com/) and [Google Tag Manager](https://tagmanager.google.com/) was completed to analyze, test, observe, and deploy new features.

+Added daily and weekly schedulers.

+- I became confused about monthly and yearly schedules; they might mean different things to different users and vary based on streaks.

+Added an "ai" library with OpenAI for initial chat functionality.

 ## Features

 - Create streaks